cassidyjames/cassidyjames.github.io/starwars.md

-8  | Brain Invaders        | Fun "weird" episode, focuses on Ahsoka and Barriss, concludes the Geonosis arc 11 | Lightsaber Lost       | Not essential, but a standalone Ahsoka-focused episode 12 | The Mandalore Plot    | Hoo boy, kicks off the Mandalore arc and is required viewing 13 | Voyage of Temptation  | Continues Mandalore arc 14 | Duchess of Mandalore  | Continues Mandalore arc
+8  | Brain Invaders        | Fun "weird" episode, focuses on Ahsoka and Barriss, concludes the Geonosis arc 11 | Lightsaber Lost       | Not essential, but a standalone Ahsoka-focused episode 12 | The Mandalore Plot    | Hoo boy, kicks off the Mandalore arc and is required viewing 13 | Voyage of Temptation  | Continues Mandalore arc, good Obi-Wan and Anakin development 14 | Duchess of Mandalore  | Continues Mandalore arc

 ---